quangv/docs/src/doc/sampleapp/tips/camera.rst

 Camera API Options
 ========================================

 ``getPicture()`` function has the following options.
 You can adjust Camera API behavior by overriding the default values listed here.
 Please note that this is not fully documented.
-Please check `Camera <http://docs.monaca.mobi/reference/phonegap_34/en/camera/camera/>`_ for more details.
+Please check :ref:`Camera <phone_gap_camera>` for more details.

 .. rst-class:: wide-table